Theft of Rental or Leased Property

 - Failing to Redeliver Hired or Leased Property or Equipment under F.S. §812.155(3) covers the leasing or renting of property using a true name and address, and subsequently failing to return the property.
 This statute is very similar to the statute making a third degree felony to fail to return a rented vehicle.

-- Failure to Return Hired Vehicle under F.S. §817.52(3) makes it a felony of the third degree to rent a vehicle and with intent to defraud, abandon it, defy a demand for it, or fail to return it.
-There are certain elements and circumstances, which must be present for prosecution of a violation of this statute;
+- Failure to Return Hired Vehicle under F.S. §817.52(3) makes it a felony of the third degree to rent a vehicle with the intent to defraud, abandon it, defy a demand for it, or fail to return it.
+There are certain elements and circumstances, which must be present for the prosecution of a violation of this statute;

 - Hiring, Leasing, or Obtaining Personal Property or Equipment With Intent to Defraud under F.S. §812.155(1) and (2) makes it a crime to obtain property by trick or to rent or lease property and intentionally provide false information about name, address, or other material information (F.S. §812.022);